De Sitter space constraints on brane tensions and couplings

 To make these arguments more concrete, we proceed with a more detailed explanation.
 The energy of the nucleated brane is the sum of the energy associated with its tension, as well as the energy of the gauge field living on the brane, both of which are the same order of magnitude owing to the bubble solution extremizing the Euclidean action.
-On the one hand, the energy of the brane is
+On the one hand, the energy of the brane coming from two contributions of similar order is

 On the other hand, the \textit{loss} in the electric field energy due to the screening is